 Broccoli osteoarthritis

-Broccoli osteoarthritis reveals interesting new research that the queen of tumour prevention goes far beyond our formerly understood horizons.
+Broccoli osteoarthritis reveals interesting new research; the queen of tumour prevention goes far beyond our formerly understood horizons.

-The last is to fervently decide you are not going to give into these nasty diseases.
+The last is to fervently decide you are not going to give into these nasty diseases; the best person to take care of your body is you.

 Macular degeneration

-Macular degeneration is the most common age-related cause of blindness; in large measure it is caused by a deficiency of two phytochemicals called lutein and zeaxanthine; broccoli and kale are the two richest sources.
+Macular degeneration is the most common age-related cause of blindness; in large measure it is due to a deficiency of two phytochemicals called lutein and zeaxanthin; broccoli, kale and fava beans are the richest sources.
 In general, make sure you are enjoying your greens every day.

-Dopamine also makes a contribution; so one of the fava bean nutritional benefits.
+Dopamine also makes a contribution; it's another of the fava bean nutritional benefits.

 There are thousands of these phytochemicals; only a handful have been fully researched.
-By enjoying a broad diet from many food groups you get protection not just from lutein macular degeneration but also broccoli osteoarthritis and a host of other diseases.
+By enjoying a broad diet from many food groups you get protection not just from lutein macular degeneration but also broccoli osteoarthritis and a host of other diseases, mostly unknown and unproven.

-Broccoli osteoarthritis is part of the solution, as is more omega-3 in the diet.
-The blood of smokers carries about 15% less oxygen which is why they have more backache and is the reason why both chiropractic and surgery fail more often.
+Broccoli osteoarthritis is part of the solution, as is more omega-3 from other sources such as walnuts and fatty fish.
+The blood of smokers carries about 15% less oxygen which is why they have more backache and is the chief reason why both chiropractic and surgery fail more often.

-There are many phytochemicals in broccoli and it is often difficult to precisely determine which of them is the first violin in the symphony.
+There are many phytochemicals in broccoli and it is often difficult to precisely determine which of them is the first violin in the symphony orchestra.
 Kaempferol is often given the credit for tumour prevention.

 1. Zeaxanthin macular degeneration.
 Web: http://tinyurl.com/3mw4a7pp